Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

-Ultimately, the demonstrated feasibility of bootstrapping $\nexec$ ensures that, \textbf{in the event the community develops new handcrafted triggers outperforming the baselines considered in this work, bootstrapping can be effectively employed to further optimize them} and/or infuse them with additional properties such as \textit{inlining}.
+\new{Ultimately, the feasibility of bootstrapping \nexecs\ from handcrafted triggers ensures us that, if better handcrafted triggers are developed by the community, the \nexec\ framework can still be effectively employed to further improve them, tailor them for a specific target model or prompt template, and/or infuse them with additional properties such as \textit{inlining} (as done in our example).}